bllanos/linear-probe/README.md

 - MATLAB R2016b and later were used for development, but earlier releases will likely work.
 - Requires the Image Processing Toolbox, and the Computer Vision Systems Toolbox.
-- Live video processing uses the MATLAB Support Package for USB Webcams.
+- Live video processing uses the MATLAB Support Package for USB Webcams, and the Image Acquisition Toolbox in combination with the Image Acquisition Toolbox Support Package for Point Grey Hardware, depending on the type of camera to be used.
 - Code will not work (without small modifications) on Windows, because MATLAB's 'ls()' function has platform-specific behaviour.